Raising the voice of the Operator in the community. Helping find better ways to scale OpenStack. Running large clouds.

 We have been growing our OpenStack based cloud since its launch in August, 2012.
 It began in 3 regions with a few hundred hosts and is now in 6 separate geographic locations, has 10's of 1000's of hypervisors and contains well over 1 Petabyte of RAM under Nova management.
 This cloud provides resources to an ever growing spectrum of users from all types industries, sectors and organizations.

 Since late last year, I've had the pleasure of working with several in the community in elevating the voice and role of "Operators" within OpenStack.
-I've helped with planning mini-summits, Ops meetup sessions in Atlanta and I now work with the Large Deployment team that met in Paris and will be identifying the needs of users at scale going forward.
+I've helped with planning mini-summits, Ops meetup sessions in Atlanta and working closely with the Large Deployment team that met in Paris, Vancouver and beyond.

 I'm involved in the following OpenStack projects: Nova,Ironic,Deployment